A Life Spent Looking and Listening

 During my years as a professional photographer, I was always looking outside myself for something that would resonate within me.
 At some point the process reversed, and I became acutely aware of an inner landscape that was seeking to be revealed in an outer form.
 And so, I transitioned from photography to painting.
 Now, as a painter I excavate my inner terrain, transferring reverberations from this inner world onto canvas.

 Another aspect that informs my work is my interest in the strata of the mind, both universal and personal.
 My father was a psychoanalyst, and my mother is a therapist; and so I grew up comfortable with and very interested in the workings of the human psyche.
 In addition, my lifelong love of classical music and playing the piano has provided another avenue to the psyche’s depth, and has helped develop my ability to listen.
-Part of my journey then, both as a person, and in my artwork, has been to refine my capacity to sense and listen to the subtle and ever shifting experiences taking place within my soul, and to tap into the larger underlying reality which is my soul’s source and home.
+Part of my journey then, both as a person, and in my artwork, has been to refine my capacity to sense and listen to the subtle and ever shifting experiences taking place within my soul.